NickHerrig/nickherrig.com/content/posts/day-in-ny.md

 ## The Empire State Building

 After finishing brunch and mapping out my sight seeing game plan, I walked the 10 minutes to my first stop.
 The Empire State Building stood tall and mighty before me.
 I decided to purchase the 102nd observation deck ticket, but in all honestly the 86th floor was equally as impressive.
-Standing on the NYC streets, it's hard to grok how large the concrete jungle is; but from the 102nd floor it's hard to ignore the impressive creation.
-If you squint, you can see The Statue of Liberty in the top right corner.
+Standing on the NYC streets, it's hard to grok how large the concrete jungle is; but from the 102nd floor it was impossible to ignore the impressive creation.
+If you squint just right, you can see The Statue of Liberty in the top right corner.

 {{< figure src="/images/day_in_ny/empire-state-view.webp" title="102nd floor of The Empire State Building" alt="Empire State Building View">}}